The Alignment Archive

 Home // Archive Vault // Structural Literacy

-A power-literacy lane for reading access, reputation, permission, restraint, and the structures that decide movement before outcomes become visible.
+The public foundation for reading structure before entering deeper power architecture: access, reputation, permission, restraint, room logic, and the hidden systems that shape movement before outcomes become visible.

-Most people are taught how to behave inside systems.
-Structural literacy teaches how systems behave.
+Some people are trained to behave inside systems.
+Others are trained to read how systems behave.

 Most people are taught to be polite, work hard, wait their turn, follow the rules, prove themselves, and hope the right door eventually opens.